iann838/django-cassiopeia/README.md

 pip install django-cassiopeia
 ```

+## Quick Start and/or Setup for your Django Project

+* Please check out the things that you should NOT do when using django-cassiopeia in this [page]()
+* For setup in your Django environment, follow the instructions in django-cassiopeia's [documentation]()
+* Taking in mind the instruction above, for all the methods and function of cassiopeia is found in this [documentation]()

 ## Why use Cassiopeia (quoting from Cassiopeia repository)?

 * An excellent user interface that makes working with data from the Riot API easy and fun.